 - What kind of data will you produce/ use?

+- What computing resources are needed?

-- Owner will be the workflow for managing data? - O How much data will you be generating? - What costs will be associated with managing data?
-These can often be written into grants. - Are there restrictions on the data (e.g. HIPAA)?
+- What will be the workflow for managing data?

+- How much data will you be generating?

+- What costs will be associated with managing data?

+These can often be written into grants.

+- Are there restrictions on the data (e.g. HIPAA)?
-2. Draw upon data management norms for your discipline.

-- Ecology: British Ecological Society and ESA

-- Environmental science: DataONE

-- Social science:

-- ICPSR

-- Dataverse

-- The American Economic Review: Data Availability

-Policy

-- >> Know up front what is required to share data through your discipline's repository (e.g., ICPSR).
+- 2. Draw upon data management norms for your discipline. - Ecology: British Ecological Society and ESA - Environmental science: DataONE - Social science: ICPSR, Dataverse & The American Economic Review: Data Availability Policy - >> Know up front what is required to share data through your discipline's repository (e.g. ICPSR).